deemoe404/Frogy/README.md

 Frogy is a Windows app inspired by iOS "screen time" (or Android "digital wellbeing").
 The functions that currently implemented are:
 * Record the usage of the apps
 * Show the app usage at different times of the day in the form of graphs
+* A weekly to show you the app usage of the whole week
 * Languages supported now：
   <ol>
   <li>Chinese</li>